akka/akka-http/docs/src/main/paradox/scala/http/client-side/host-level.md

 As explained above, Akka HTTP prevents to build up an unbounded buffer of requests and an unlimited number of connections.
-Therefore, it guards itself a) by applying backpressure to all request streams connected to the cached pool and b) by failing requests with a `BufferOverflowException` when the internal buffer overflows when too many materializations exist or too many requests have been issued to the pool.
+Therefore, it guards itself a) by applying backpressure to all request streams connected to the cached pool and b) by failing requests with a @unidoc[BufferOverflowException] when the internal buffer overflows when too many materializations exist or too many requests have been issued to the pool.

 To mimic the request-level API we can put an explicit queue in front of the pool and decide ourselves what to do when